 Simple Arugula Microgreen Pesto

-Combine and blend in food processor, stores for up to a week in refrigerator, or frozen for about a week.
+Combine and blend in food processor, stores for up to a week in refrigerator, or frozen for about a six months.

 For more about added-value products check out the Urban Farm Academy Farm Fusion Course.